“The best way to predict the future is to implement it." — David Heinemeier Hansson

 My role as an educator also REQUIRES me to be a lifelong student myself!
 Apart from keeping current on education research and the everchanging field of computer science, I also need to live in each moment and be open to the lessons I can learn from every person I meet in life.
 Every lesson may not spout from a positive fount, but someone who leaves themselves open and vulnerable can take positive learning away from even the most negative of experiences.

 At the beginning of this journey, I was strongly focused on translating my subject matter expertise into a format that students could grasp and transmitting that information as efficiently as possible.
 As I spent more and more time working with kids and taking courses, I started clueing into the bigger picture of teaching.
 Yes, covering the curriculum and collecting evidence of understanding is important, but these aspects of teaching are not any more important than forging positive relationships with students and providing those students with positive adult role models.
-Now as I near the end of my degree (but not of my journey!), I find myself leaning more and more into putting more and more positive "medicine" out into the world in the hopes that that positivity will spread and flourish.
+Now as I begin actually teaching, I find myself leaning more and more into putting more and more positive "medicine" out into the world in the hopes that that positivity will spread and flourish.

 SEPTEMBER 2020 - APRIL 2023, EDMONTON AB